How to Use Widgets in WordPress Dashboard

 - Look to the top of the Widgets page and click on “Screen Options”

 This will show widgets in somewhat different surroundings where each component will get an “Add” button next to it.
 Then, to add a widget, click the button, select its options and choose a widgetized area where you want to add it.

 To turn off the accessibility mode, go back to “Screen Options” and choose “Disable accessibility mode”

-When switching themes which have a different number of sidebars and other widget-ready areas, you may end up losing some widgets.
+When switching themes that have a different number of sidebars and other widget-ready areas, you may end up losing some widgets.
 Don’t worry; if WordPress weren’t able to recognize new widget areas, it would move them to the “Inactive Widgets” list.
-To reactivate them, just move widgets to a new available location.
+To reactivate them, just move widgets to a newly available location.

 Manage with Live Preview